 - a.
-Sexual Assault Penetration: Without the consent of the Complainant, penetration, no matter how slight, of the vagina, anus, or mouth by a penis; or the vagina or anus by any body part or object. - b.
-Sexual Assault Contact: Without the consent of the Complainant, touching an intimate body part (genitals, anus, groin, breast, or buttocks) (i) unclothed or (ii) clothed.
+Sexual Assault Penetration: Without the consent of the Complainant, penetration, no matter how slight, of: - the Complainant's mouth by a penis or other genitalia; or - the Complainant's vagina or anus by any body part or object. - b.
+Sexual Assault Contact: Without the consent of the Complainant, intentionally: - touching Complainant's intimate body part (genitals, anus, groin, breast, or buttocks); - making the Complainant touch another or themselves on any intimate body part; or - touching the Complainant with one's intimate body part, whether the intimate body part is clothed or unclothed.

-Note: As this definition encompasses a broad spectrum of conduct, not all of which constitutes sexual violence.
-The Title IX Officer will determine whether the allegation should be treated as sexual violence or sexual harassment.
-(See FAQ #4 for more information)
+Note: This definition encompasses a broad spectrum of conduct, not all of which is sexual violence.
+So, the Title IX Officer must sometimes determine whether an allegation should be charged as sexual violence or sexual harassment.
+(See FAQ #4 for more information.)